Kellogg College, Oxford: History

-Kellogg College was the first home for part-time students at the University of Oxford and many of the students who join the college continue to work in their professions while they study.
+Kellogg College was the first home for part-time students at the University of Oxford and a number of the students who join the college continue to work in their professions while they study.
 The college continues to promote ideals of access, openness, and inclusivity.
 As of Michaelmas Term 2017 the student body numbers 1139 students, of whom 268 are attending full-time and 871 part-time.
 The college has accepted both women and men as students since its foundation.

 The college came into being on 1 March 1990 (as Rewley House) and was renamed in honour of Will Keith Kellogg on 1 October 1994, in recognition of the financial support given by the W. K. Kellogg Foundation to the university over the preceding decade.
 The college has close connections with the university's departments for continuing education, medicine, education, computer science, and law, and other departments active in areas of professional and part-time study.
 Until 2021, the Director of the Department for Continuing Education was ex officio President of Kellogg College.

 The college can trace its origins back to the start of the university extension movement in the 1870s.
 In 1878, Arthur Johnson was the first to deliver an "Oxford Extension Lecture".
 The movement grew out of a drive to liberalise Oxford which gained momentum in the 1850s.
 As a consequence, the university slowly began to open itself to religious nonconformists, poorer men, and women.
 It is this movement that forms the historical background of Kellogg.
 The Oxford Extension movement is sometimes credited with taking "Oxford to the masses".
 Lectures were given in town halls, public libraries and village school rooms across the country.
 The aim of the extension movement was twofold: social and political.
 It aimed at educating the larger community to achieve a better informed democracy.

 Kellogg College celebrated its "coming of age" in 2011 and celebrated its 25th anniversary in March 2015.

 In November 2019 Charles, Prince of Wales was announced as Honorary Fellow to celebrate Kellogg's 30th anniversary in 2020.
 He visited the college in March 2020 to receive his award.